PipedreamHQ/pipedream/docs/docs/data-stores/README.md

 # Data Stores

-**Data stores** are key-value databases to easily set and get any JSON serializable data and maintain state across workflow executions.
+**Data stores** are key-value databases to easily set and get any JSON-serializable data and maintain state across workflow executions.

-It's useful for counting values, or summing up data between run, or tracking unique data points like email addresses and much more.
+It's useful for counting values, summing up data between run, or tracking unique data points like email addresses.

 Data stores are: